 - Please take care not to park in soft sand areas or on vegetation.

-- Dogs are permitted in specific areas only.
+- Dogs are not permitted on the oceanfront beaches but there are some pet-friendly waterfront areas.
 Check out these "salty dog hang outs."

 - Be sure that any fires are contained to a grill, and please dispose of ashes properly once cooled.